DreamingDevs/Session-Management-in-Azure-Webroles-using-Azure-Cache-Service/README.md

 This problem can be solved by using Sticky sessions at Load Balancer level, which makes sure that all requests from ClientA will be routed to ONLY ServerA.
 Thereby preventing Null Object reference exceptions and giving us Data/Identity integrity.
-In my opinion this is a kind of bottlenect for scalable architecture (for which most of us approach cloud infrastructure).
+In my opinion this is a kind of bottleneck for scalable architecture (for which most of us approach cloud infrastructure).

 The main aim of this project is to provide a working scalable solution for session management in Windows Azure WebRoles using distributed Azure Cache Service.